Woman with narcolepsy type 1 fixing her collar in a bathroom mirror

 Narcolepsy type 1 is a chronic neurological condition that’s caused by a loss of a brain chemical known as orexin

-Orexin: A key brain chemical that regulates sleep and wakefulness, while also playing a role in attention, mood, and muscle control
+Orexin (also known as hypocretin) is a key brain chemical that regulates sleep and wakefulness, while also playing an important role in attention, mood, muscle control, and appetite.

 Adapted from Toor B, et al. Front Neurol Neurosci.
 2021, De Luca R, et al. Nat Commun.
 2022, Sakurai T. Nat Rev Neurosci.
-2007, and Mahoney CE, et al. Nat Rev Neurosci.
-2019.
+2007, and Mahoney CE, et al.

 Depiction is for illustrative purposes.